 Polishing with Linseed Oil.
-Oil polishing is quite a simple process, and is merely a matter of rubbing the wood with raw linseed oil to bring up the grain or "figure," and at the same time to give the work a nice The work, however, is a colour. lengthy process to get the best results. for any number of coats can be given with a long space of time between Mahogany, beech, and oak are greatly improved by the application of oil.
+Oil polishing is quite a simple process, and is merely a matter of rubbing the wood with raw linseed oil to bring up the grain or "figure," and at the same time to give the work a nice The work, however, is a colour. lengthy process to get the best results, for any number of coats can be given with a long space of time between each.
+Mahogany, beech, or oak are all greatly improved by the application of oil.
 Everything, however, depends on the continued rubbing until the oil has soaked right in.
-A polish will not be obtained for some time. and the rubbing must be frequently repeated with as much pressure as possible.
+A polish will not be obtained for some time, and the rubbing must be frequently repeated with as much pressure as possible.